Background

 4.5

-The Royal Courts of Justice, located on the Strand in London, is a grand Victorian Gothic building housing the High Court and Court of Appeal of England and Wales.
-Designed by George Edmund Street and opened by Queen Victoria in 1882, it is renowned for its striking architecture, intricate stone carvings, and vast Great Hall.
-The courts remain a central hub for civil and appellate cases, offering visitors a glimpse into the UK's legal heritage and architectural grandeur.
+The Royal Courts of Justice, located on the Strand in London, is a grand Victorian Gothic Revival building housing the High Court and Court of Appeal of England and Wales.
+Opened in 1882 and designed by George Edmund Street, it is renowned for its striking architecture, intricate stone carvings, and historic significance as the centre of civil justice in the UK.

 A brief summary to Royal Courts of Justice